GSA/digitalgov-pra/_pages/burden/index.md

 -	Adjusting existing ways to comply with previous instructions and requirements.
 -	Searching data sources.
 -	Completing and reviewing collected information.
--	Compiling, sending, and disclosing information.
+-	Compiling and sending information.

 Overall burden can seem intimidating, especially in a large collection.
 Our [burden activity questions]({{'/burden/activities/'|relative_url}}) are a starting point to help you start thinking about scope.

-### Avoid excessive burden
+### Avoiding excessive burden

 Some examples of excessive burden include: